27 February 1995 | Letter to Richard Loncraine

 Once we accept that a distinguishing mark of our screenplay is a lot of words, that we are making a talky talkie, then I don't think the particular way the words are spread out on the page is an obstacle.
 Shakespeare made no attempt to have his plays printed and would only want his words to be judged by how they sounded not what they looked like.
 That's why academic critics get it wrong when they talk about "verse-speaking", as if somehow it was different from prose-speaking.
 It never worries me — in fact I'm delighted — if the audience never realises that the play is written in verse.
 The only time when they need to realise it, is when the verse rhymes — usually to mark the conclusion of a long scene, e.g.

-Shine out fair sun, till I have bought a glass,
+Shine out fair sun, till I have bought

 That I may see my shadow as I pass.

 So I don't think there are any rules about speaking Shakespeare.
 But I do think that it's worth the actors examining the verse, to discover how it can help them.
 Some of the words are old-fashioned — that's why I've cut out all the "thees" and "thous".
 Some other words are unusual and some specially invented — but I promise you that Zeffirelli's Hamlet and Branagh's Much Ado had many more archaisms than are in our script.

 I hope you'll want you and me to go through it all line by line but here are a few general notes that I would expect the cast to take into account, as they indicate that the verse is designed to help and not hinder:

 1. Read the line out loud and stress the "de-dums", e.g. Clarence:

 No, no, my dream was lengthened aft -